 There are many health benefits for your dog when switching to a raw dog food diet.
-Dogs were in existence long before man created processed pet food.
-Processed food was invented for the convenience of man, not for the benefit of your dog.
+Dogs were in existence long before man created processed pet food and processed food was invented for the convenience of man, not for the benefit of your dog.
 They are, both domesticated and wild, carnivores, and are anatomically built for eating meat, and feeding your dog raw is a natural option for their digestive system.

-These diets acknowledge the dog’s evolution and natural diet and contain 60-100% raw, meaty bones, with up to 40% carbohydrates.
-At Cotswold RAW our recipes follow this principle – containing raw meaty bones and fresh vegetables with NO grain.
+A BARF diet acknowledges the dog’s evolution and natural diet and contains 60-100% raw, meaty bones, with up to 40% carbohydrates.
+At Cotswold RAW our BARF recipes follow this principle – containing raw, meaty bones and fresh vegetables with NO grain.

-Humans are the only animals that cook their foods and we know that cooking breaks down the proteins and amino acids in raw meat, destroying much of its nutritional goodness.
-A Cotswold RAW diet guarantees –
+Humans are the only animals that cook their foods and cooking breaks down the proteins and amino acids in raw meat, destroying much of its nutritional goodness.
+A Cotswold RAW dog food diet guarantees

 There are two problems however.
 Firstly, whether the carbohydrate is good or bad it is used as cheap filler and represents too high a proportion of the food.
 Secondly the act of cooking destroys much of the nutritional value of the constituents.
 High temperature cooking of meat also forms heterocyclic amines and other carcinogenic compounds (50% of dogs that reach maturity will die from cancer).
 Finally in order to qualify as ‘balanced’ or ‘complete’ under EU guidelines all the nutrients lost in the processing need to be added back in the form of chemicals.